-Fortunately, there are better overnight alternatives than Walmart.
-When it comes to business establishments, we actually prefer staying at a Cracker Barrel or at a Bass Pro Shop.
+Fortunately, when it comes to “urban boondocking” there are better overnight alternatives than Walmart.
+We actually prefer parking at a Cracker Barrel or at a Bass Pro Shop—less people, less crowds.
 Due to COVID-19, the Cracker Barrel we stayed at a few weeks ago delivered our meals directly to our camper.
 You can’t beat that.
 And the great thing about a Bass Pro Shop, of course, is that they have fresh water spigots, excellent camping gear, and a terrific selection of outdoor clothing.
-Absent one of these or a vacant parking lot, we’ll have to be content with an occasional overnight stay at Wally World.
+Absent one of these—or a vacant parking lot—we’ll have to be content with an occasional overnight stay at Wally World.
 We’ll just have to be on the lookout for Freddy Krueger lurking in the shadows with a generator and a container of Roundup in-hand.

 Have a Walmart story of your own?
 We’d love to hear about it here in the comments section.